spotfiresoftware/spotfire-wrapper/README.md

 # Spotfire-wrapper

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

-## Development server
+This project intends to provide a new HTML tag called Spotfire dashboard

 Run `ng serve --port=4204` for a dev server.
 Navigate to `http://localhost:4204/`.
 The app will automatically reload if you change any of the source files.